 by: Presbytera Vangie E. Orfanakos

-Some 23 years ago, in the Summer of 1990, the call to Missions was felt strongly in my heart as I joined a team of Orthodox Christians on a short term missions trip to Magoma, Uganda to build the Presentation Of The Theotokos Orthodox Church.
+In the Summer of 1990 I felt the call to Missions strongly in my heart as I joined a team of Orthodox Christians on a short term missions trip to Magoma, Uganda to build the Presentation Of The Theotokos Orthodox Church.
 Being guided under the spiritual leadership of Father Martin Ritsi and Presbytera Renee Ritsi, I began to learn firsthand what it meant to live out the Great Commission (Mt 28.16-20) and “Go Forth” not only physically, emotionally, mentally…but in every way possible to give of one’s self fully to Christ in service to help others in need.
 That Summer changed my life.
 There are no words to adequately describe the witness that took place as Christ’s love unconditionally unfolded in grace, mercy and sacrifice every step of the way on this missionary journey.

 Today, Father Martin is currently the Executive Director of the Orthodox Christian Mission Center and Presbytera Renee is the Teams Associate Director & Healthcare Coordinator of OCMC in Saint Augustine, Florida.
 But back then, in the early ‘90’s they were missionaries serving in the field and being the team leaders as well as parenting their two children, Stephanos and Nichole.
 I looked at their family at that time and said to myself, “Wow, these people are brave, they raise their children here amongst the trying conditions, and they have all they need in their faith.”
 People such as the Ritsi’s changed my life.